orev7s/quicklauncher/README.md

 - `Ctrl+Shift+G` - Launch games
 - `Alt+Shift+W` - Launch work applications
 - `Ctrl+Alt+1` - Quick launch set 1

+## Advanced Features

+### Command-Line Arguments

+Launch applications with specific parameters:
+- Chrome with a specific profile: `--profile-directory="Profile 1"`
+- Games in fullscreen: `--fullscreen` or `-windowed`
+- Custom config files: `/config=myconfig.ini`

+### Run as Administrator

+Some applications require elevated privileges.
+Enable "Run as Administrator" for:
+- System utilities
+- Applications that modify system settings
+- Development tools requiring elevated access

+**Note**: You'll see a UAC prompt each time these apps are launched.

+### Launch Delay

+When launching multiple apps, add a delay to prevent:
+- System resource overload
+- Apps competing for initialization
+- Database connection conflicts

+Recommended delays:
+- Light apps (browsers, editors): 100-500ms
+- Heavy apps (IDEs, databases): 1000-2000ms

+### Import/Export Shortcuts

+**Export**: Save your shortcuts configuration to share with team members or backup
+1. Click "Export..."
+2. Choose location and filename
+3. Share the JSON file

+**Import**: Load shortcuts from a file
+1. Click "Import..."
+2. Select the JSON file
+3. Confirm to replace current shortcuts

+### Hotkey Conflict Detection

+QuickLauncher automatically detects when you try to use a hotkey that's already assigned to another shortcut.
+You'll be warned and can choose to:
+- Use a different hotkey
+- Override the existing shortcut (the old one will stop working)

 ## Configuration